serverpod/serverpod_docs/docs/05-concepts/05-database/08-sort.md

 # Sort

 It is often desirable to order the results of a database query.
-The find method contains an orderBy parameter, to which you can pass a column to order by.
-The static t field on your serializable objects includes a reference to a representation of your table.
-It has a field for each column.
+The 'find' method features an 'orderBy' parameter where you can specify a column for sorting.
+In your model, the static `t` field provides a reference to a representation of the database table associated with the model, and this representation includes a field corresponding to each column.

 ```dart
 var companies = await Company.db.find(